bettyspurgeon/bettyspurgeon/README.md

 ### Hi there, I'm Betty 👋

-✨ I am a self-taught (aspriing) Front End Web Developer ✨ I am a Canadian in Luxembourg 🇨🇦🇱🇺
+✨ I am a self-taught (aspriing) Front End Web Developer.
+✨ I am a Canadian in Luxembourg 🇨🇦🇱🇺.
-✨ Aside from learning web development, I am also learning French 🇫🇷 ✨ When I'm not sat in front of my Laptop, I'm ususally at the gym 🏋️‍♀️ ✨ I have two true loves: Cats 🐱 and Digital Planners 📓 ✨ I have an [interactive CV](https://bettyspurgeon.notion.site/Betty-Spurgeon-3d4075f8240f47129f7ffcb72bc4a4e2)
+✨ Aside from learning web development, I am also learning French 🇫🇷.
+✨ When I'm not sat in front of my Laptop, I'm ususally at the gym 🏋️‍♀️.
+✨ I have two true loves: Cats 🐱 and Digital Planners 📓.
+✨ I have an [interactive CV](https://bettyspurgeon.notion.site/Betty-Spurgeon-3d4075f8240f47129f7ffcb72bc4a4e2)

 <!--
 **bettyspurgeon/bettyspurgeon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.